zel743/extension/README.md

-# Pomodoro Timer Browser Extension
+# Pomodoro Timer Web Extension for ADHD

-A simple **Pomodoro Timer** to help you manage your work and break sessions directly from your browser toolbar.
+This web extension is designed for people with ADHD.
+It helps you focus on your work by breaking tasks into manageable time intervals using the Pomodoro Technique.

 ## Table of Contents